usaid-cs/yesterday-i-learned/random.md

 - People are "in cahoots" means that they are conspiring on something.
 - Authentic _chili con carne_ does not contain beans.
 Ground beef cannot be used, either, as the meat used must be dried beforehand, and it is inauthentic to marinate said meat before use.
 - Cheese-crusted pizza is patented by someone who did not ask for royalties.
-- With a population density of 406 people per km² -- 497 if water is excluded -- the Netherlands is a very densely populated country for its size.
-Only Bangladesh, South Korea and Taiwan have both a larger population and a higher population density.
-Nevertheless, the Netherlands is the world's second largest exporter of food and agriculture products, after the United States.
 - A cousin, twice _removed_ means something like a grandaunt.
 Each `removed` means one generation apart.
 - [Mocks vs Stubs](http://stackoverflow.com/questions/3459287/whats-the-difference-between-a-mock-stub): "Stub is simple fake object.
 It just makes sure test runs smoothly.
 Mock is smarter stub.
 You verify Your test passes through it."
 In other words, mocks have expectations of what happens when it is run.
 - [Agile is a philosophy; Scrum is an approach.](http://stackoverflow.com/questions/1586928/how-different-is-scrum-practice-from-agile-practice)